StevenSeiden/Poseidon/simulation/README.md

 `src/point-to-point/model/switch-node.cc`: this is where switch manipulation is done

-`scratch/third.cc`: ip addresses are linearly set here
+`scratch/third.cc`: ip-node association is retrieved here

 `simulation/results/draw.py`: modified to graph larger amount of senders